Power line technician training program

 - be able to climb, work at heights, in trenches, excavations and confined space;

 - have good physical coordination; manual dexterity, and be able lift heavy objects;

 - have strong mechanical aptitude;

 - be able to work as a member of a team and adapt to changing tasks and locations;

 - be able to work autonomously and make decisions in stressful situations;

 - have basic computer skills.

-Aboriginal candidates who do not meet the academic qualifications may be interested in our 6-month Aboriginal Line Trades Pre-placement Program.
-This program provides selected Aboriginal candidates with educational assistance to upgrade to the minimum academic requirements and on-the-job training to compete for a position in power line technician training.
+Indigenous candidates who do not meet the academic qualifications may be interested in our 6-month Indigenous Line Trades Pre-placement Program.
+This program provides selected Indigenous candidates with educational assistance to upgrade to the minimum academic requirements and on-the-job training to compete for a position in power line technician training.

 We advertise in June for an October start date and in December for an April start date.